 To further explain DOT, if your recruit arrives on Monday evening or in the wee hours of Tuesday morning, then P-1 begins around 4:30 am (awakened around 4 am if s/he managed to sleep) on Tuesday.
-We give 5 days for P-days, but they can be longer than that if your recruit has to wait for additional recruits to fill the division or as few as 4 days.
+We give 5 days for Phase 1 (P-days), but they can be longer than that if your recruit has to wait for additional recruits to fill the division or as few as 4 days.
 The schedule would go like this: Tuesday: P-1, Wednesday: P-2, Thursday: P-3, Friday: P-4, Saturday and Sunday: P-HOLD, Monday: P-5, Tuesday: 1-1, Wednesday: 1-2, Thursday: 1-3, Friday: 1-4, Saturday and Sunday: HOLD, Monday: 1-5, Tuesday: 2-1...
 If any of the days is a federal holiday, then it also becomes HOLD, and the count begins where it left off when the HOLD is finished.
 Again, the best way to know the DOT is to write and ask your recruit to date a letter with the calendar date and the DOT.
 If your recruit writes something like "3-4 Hold" for the DOT, that means that 3-5 DOT will be the next weekday that is not a federal holiday.
 There are 6 weeks of training.
 Once your recruit has BST, s/he is a Sailor and time is spent preparing for PIR and things are not as intense as they had been.

 Training days begin between 4:30 and 6 am (awakened about 30 minutes earlier) and end at 10 pm.
 HOLD days begin around 5:30 or 6 am and end between 8 and 10 pm.
-When a recruit has additional P-HOLD days to wait on more recruits to fill the division, the P-HOLD days usually occur after completing regular P-days, but they can also be after the recruit ships "the box" and has received the items needed at BC; this happens more for those who have 10 Fridays at the RTC.
+When a recruit has additional P-HOLD days to wait on more recruits to fill the division, the P-HOLD days usually occur after completing regular P-days, but they can also be after the recruit has received the items needed at BC; this happens more for those who have 10 Fridays at RTC.
 P-days can be as short as 4 days to as long as 17 days, but are seldom over 11 days.

-PIR is usually on Friday.
-It can be moved up to Wednesday or Thursday if there is a federal holiday at the end of the week.
-PIR Thanksgiving week is on the Wednesday before Thanksgiving.
-The Navy graduates approximately 38,000 Sailors annually from the RTC, currently the Navy's only basic training location.
+The Navy graduates approximately 38,000 Sailors annually from RTC, currently the Navy's only basic training location.
 (See http://www.navy.mil/submit/display.asp?story_id=81894.)

-There are three Camps at the RTC.
+There are three Camps at RTC.
 Camp Moffett is across the street from the other two Camps.
 It is all RTC.

 ~ Camp Moffett is the main in-processing area.
 This is where the recruits will arrive.